+Good fencing is essential to owning a Great Pyrenees.
 Pyrs need room.
-They should be confined to a spacious, well-fenced area, or they will exercise their powerful instinct to establish and patrol a large territory.
-As a rule, the in-the-ground electric fencing is not recommended.
-It may keep your dog in (if you are lucky, though keeping the shock contact points close enough to the skin is difficult with thick fur, and Pyrs have a very high tolerance for pain) but it will not keep other dogs or critters (like skunks) out.
-Your neighbors’ dogs and cats may be at risk if they enter your Pyr’s territory, as well as any strangers.
+They should be confined to a spacious, well-fenced area or they will roam.
+Great Pyrenees have a powerful instinct to establish and patrol large territories—it comes naturally when your ancestors roamed the Great Pyrenees mountains.
+In-ground electric fencing is not recommended for Great Pyrenees.
+It may keep your dog in—if you are lucky.
+Keeping the contact points of a shock collar close enough to the skin is difficult with thick fur.
+Pyrs have a very high tolerance for pain, so may not flinch when they are shocked.
+An electric fence will not keep other dogs or critters (like skunks) out.
+Your neighbors’ dogs and cats may be at risk if they enter your Pyr’s electronic boundary, as well as any strangers.

-We strongly urge adopters never to leave their dogs outside if no one is home, since they may be tempted to escape to try to pursue a “predator” outside of the yard, or someone (or something) could enter the yard and be harmed or harm the dog, or leave a gate open.
-If the dog escapes, you won’t know until you get home, at which point he may be miles away.
-If he is hit by a vehicle, it may be too late to find and save him.
+We strongly urge owners never to leave their dogs outside when no one is home.
+Your dog may be tempted to escape (or, disapPyr).
+They could try to pursue a “predator” outside of the yard.
+Or, someone could enter the yard and leave a gate open.
+If the dog escapes, you won’t know until you get home and by then your dog could be miles away.
+If your dog is hit by a vehicle, it may be too late to find and save him/her.
+So please, fence them in and don’t leave your Pyrs unattended.

-Chain-link and stockade fencing are effective, but horse fencing reinforced with wire, electric fencing and other fencing used to enclose livestock is usually acceptable.
-Six-foot no-climb woven wire fencing (right) can also work in residential settings.
+Great Pyrenees fencing can be practical and attractive.
+Chain-link and stockade fencing are effective, but horse fencing reinforced with wire, electric fencing and other fencing used to enclose livestock works well too.
+Six-foot no-climb woven wire fencing (right) can also work in agricultural or residential settings.

 Another option is a type of heavy-duty gate latch that can also be used with a padlock; there also are “automatic” locks; slide and barrel style latches that could work, preferably placed high enough on the gate to prevent interference.